Mortimer to Aldermaston and Theale Walk

 This is not a good walk for drivers, as the two stations are on different lines.
 You could do it by changing at Reading West, but you might have a long wait for the connection.

 Lunch The suggested lunch stop is the Calleva Arms, a Fuller's pub, (tel.
 0118 970 0305) on Silchester Common, some 6.5 km into the walk.
-Lunch is served 12noon to 2.30pm Tuesday to Saturday, and 12noon to 4pm on Sunday (The kitchen is closed on Mondays although the pub is open).
+Lunch is served (Summer 2024) 12noon to 2.30pm Monday to Saturday, and 12noon to 4pm on Sundays.
 Food is locally sourced and the menu is seasonal, with daily specials plus pub classics.
 The pub is walker friendly although staff appreciate having advance warning of groups, so if there are more than 4 of you wishing to dine please 'phone ahead.

 Tea